-Eligibility must be determined by a MESSA nurse before benefits can begin.
+Prior approval must be obtained from MESSA before benefits can begin.
 If you have any questions regarding MCM, please contact MESSA at 1-800-441-4626 or TTY 888-445-5614.

 Medical supplies

 What you pay for covered services There is currently no network; in-network (IN) benefits apply Participating provider Nonparticipating provider - IN deductible - IN deductible - IN coinsurance applies after deductible is met - IN coinsurance applies after deductible is met - Charges in excess of approved amount For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.